Identify Matching Fields using transpose()

 harrisl/usr/sbin/tcpdump/usr/sbin/sshd

-Here we have data that shows both the command and the parent command parent.
-To identify whether a particular command was run either as a command or as a parent (for example a shall or ssh you could independently search each field.
+The data shows both the command executed and its parent command in the parent field.
+To identify whether a particular command was run either as a command or as a parent (for example a shall or ssh) you could independently search each field.
 Alternatively, use transpose() to transpose the columns and then be shown the matching column.

 Step-by-Step